polymer-dart/polymer_autonotify/README.md

-# Auto notify support for (yet to be released) polymer 1.0
+# Auto notify support for (yet to be released) polymer-dart 1.0
+a.k.a. : get rid of all those fancy `set`, `add`, `remove`, etc. calls

+## the problem

+In `polymer` 1.0 you have to call a bunch of API (`set` and list accessor methods) on the polymer component whenever you have to apply a change on the model instead of changing the model directly.
+To make things worse if you have two or more independent components, for example two different views of the same model that are not inheriting the model one from the other by means of binding constructs (i.e. `{{ }}` or
+ `[[ ]]`), then you will have to call those API on each of component.

+Other then being very annoying this makes nearly impossible to follow consolidated patterns like MVC when building an app using vanilla polymer 1.0 : infact the controller (C) should always interact directly with the view (V) to update the model (M).

+The opposite is true for `polymer` before 1.0 and that's one of the reason many appreciated that framework even though it was slower and less browser independent.

+## enters `autonotify`

-This package will add support for autonotify in polymer-dart 1.0.
+This package will add support for autonotify in polymer-dart 1.0, making it possible to write your code more or less in the same way you used to do with previous `polymer` version.

+You just have to annotate properties with `@observable` and extend/mixin the familiar `Observable` mixin, exactly like before, and `polymer_autnotify` will take care of calling `polymer` accessor API automatically for you.

-Just add the dependency and add the mixins `PolymerAutoNotifySupportJsBehavior` and `PolymerAutoNotifySupportBehavior` to your `PolymerElement`.
-Annotate property with `@observable` (just like in the previous polymer version).
+To enable the autonotify feature just add the dependency to your project and add the mixins `PolymerAutoNotifySupportJsBehavior` and `PolymerAutoNotifySupportBehavior` to your `PolymerElement` then annotate property with `@observable` (just like in the previous polymer version).

 ## notes

-Last version works only with modified `observe` you can find [here](https://github.com/dam0vm3nt/observe/tree/reflectable), until the official one gets ported to reflectable or that branch gets merged.
+Latest version of this library will not depend anymore on the old `smoke` mirroring system but requires a modified `observe` that you can find [here](https://github.com/dam0vm3nt/observe/tree/reflectable), until the official one gets ported to reflectable or that branch gets merged.

 ## using the transformer (optional but recommended)

-Because `observe` transformer (the modified one to use `reflectable`) use `@observe` annotation to mark properties to be transformed and require a `ChangeNotifier` mixin while `polymer-dart` mirror system wants properties to be annotated by `@reflectable` and object to mixin `JsProxy` even though a unique mirror system is used between `observe` and `polymer-dart` it is required to annotate a class twice (and make it mixin/extend both `JsProxy` AND `Obserable`).
+Because `observe` transformer (the modified one to use `reflectable`) uses `@observe` annotation to mark properties to be transformed and requires a `ChangeNotifier` mixin while `polymer-dart` mirror system requires properties to be annotated by `@reflectable` and object to mixin `JsProxy` even though a unique mirror system is now being used between `observe` and `polymer-dart` it is required to annotate a class twice (and make it mixin/extend both `JsProxy` AND `Obserable`).

 For example: